eric-burel/data-fetching-patterns-in-react/README.md

 }
 ```

 And the friend API `/users/<id>/friends` endpoint returns a list of friends for a given user, each list item in the response is the same as the above user data.
-The reason we have two endpoints instead of returning a `friends` section of the user API is that there are cases where one could have too many friends (say 1,000), which will make it less flexible to paginate (as well as we want the response to be small) compared to the separate endpoints.
+The reason we have two endpoints instead of returning a `friends` section of the user API is that there are cases where one could have too many friends (say 1,000), but most people don't have many.
+This in-balance data structure can be pretty tricky, especially when we need to paginate.
+The point here is that there are cases we need to deal with multiple network requests.

 As this article leverages React to illustrate various patterns, I do not assume you possess comprehensive knowledge about React.
 Therefore, in the following section, I will briefly introduce some concepts we're going to utilize throughout this article.
 If you have prior experience with React—perhaps having built a data-fetching application with basic state management using the `useState` and `useEffect` hooks—you may choose to skip ahead to the next section.
 For those seeking a more thorough tutorial, the [new React documentation](https://react.dev/) is an excellent resource.